TomHarrop/atol-qc-raw-shortread/README.md

 14 threads seems to be a good number on a fast disk.
 Reads are written to `fq.gz`, which is presumably IO bound at some point.

+BBMap's included adaptor file is inside the container at under BBMap's installation directory, `/usr/local/opt`.
+To use that file, pass `--adaptors /path/to/resources/adapters.fa`.

 ### Full usage

 ```